thisishuey/dotfiles/README.md

 ### Post Install

-After initial install you should be able to use mosh to access the site (be sure that you've opened UDP ports 60000-60009for mosh access).
+After initial install you should be able to use mosh to access the site, be sure that you've opened UDP ports 60000-61000 (or at least 60000-60004) for mosh access.
 Once you've connected via mosh you can run the following to finish setup:

 ```
 sudo apt update